Hasbro: 1985–2007

-In 1985, the company changed its name again to just Hasbro, Inc. The Jumpstarters toys were the subject of a lawsuit in 1985 when Hasbro sued a toy manufacturer for selling toys based on their Transformers design.
+On June 6, 1985, the company changed its name again to just Hasbro, Inc. The Jumpstarters toys were the subject of a lawsuit in 1985 when Hasbro sued a toy manufacturer for selling toys based on their Transformers design.
 Hasbro won the suit.

 In the mid-1980s, Hasbro moved past Mattel to become the world's largest toy company.
 Hasbro then moved to outsell Mattel's Barbie in the fashion doll market with the 1986 introduction of Jem, a record producer/rock musician dual identity fashion doll.
 Jem initially posted strong sales but plummeted and was withdrawn from the market in 1987.
 Hasbro followed up in 1988 with Maxie, a Barbie-sized blonde doll, so that Barbie clothing and accessories would fit.
 Maxie lasted until 1990.

 Under Alan's initiative in the late 1980s, Hasbro moved to increase international sales by taking toys overseas that had failed in the US market and selling them for as much as four times the original price.
 This increased international sales from $268 million in 1985 to $433 million in 1988.

-In 1988, Hasbro purchased part of Coleco Industries' indoor and outdoor children's furniture and ride-on toy product lines for $21 million including two just closed manufacturing plants in Amsterdam, N.Y.
+In 1988, Hasbro purchased part of Coleco Industries' indoor and outdoor children's furniture and ride-on toy product lines for $21 million including two just closed manufacturing plants in Amsterdam, New York.
 In July 1989, Hasbro acquired bankrupt Coleco for $85 million.
 Stephen Hassenfeld died later that year with the company having gone from sales of $104 million in the year he took control to 1989 sales of over $1.4 billion.

 Alan succeeded Stephen as chairman and CEO.
 In 1991, Hasbro purchased Tonka Corp. for $486 million, along with its units Parker Brothers, the maker of Monopoly, and Kenner Products.
 Milton Bradley and Parker Brothers were merged into one division.
 Alan moved to expand Hasbro overseas with new units in Greece, Hungary, and Mexico.